-- CMVM, which carries out the bulk of the regulatory and supervisory role and is also in charge of regulating and supervising the UCIs themselves. - Bank of Portugal, which retains some power that is often jointly exercised with the CMVM.
+Securities Market Commission (CMVM), which carries out the bulk of the regulatory and supervisory role and is also in charge of regulating and supervising UCIs.
+Bank of Portugal, which retains some power that is often jointly exercised with the CMVM.

-A UCITS-compliant fund manager may be authorised to manage retail funds if it is authorised to proceed with such activities in its home member state, and proceeds with its registration with the Bank of Portugal under the rules of freedom to provide financial services as established in Directive 2013/36/EU on the taking up and pursuit of the business of credit institutions.
+A UCITS-compliant fund manager may be authorised to manage retail funds if it is authorised to proceed with such activities in its home EU member state, and proceeds with its registration with the Bank of Portugal under the rules of freedom to provide financial services as established in the UCITS IV Directive.

-Retail funds can be managed by an investment fund management company (sociedades gestoras de fundos de investimento mobiliário), which has as its main business purpose the management of one or more funds.
+Retail funds can be managed by an investment fund management company (sociedades gestoras de fundos de investimento), which has as its main business purpose the management of one or more funds.

-An investment fund management company must act independently and exclusively in the interest of the investors, at all times in observance of the principle of risk sharing and according to high standards of diligence and professional competence.
+An investment fund management company must act independently and exclusively in the interest of the investors, at all times in compliance with the risk sharing principle and according to high standards of diligence and professional expertise.

 Management companies must have a minimum share capital of EUR125,000.

-Irrespective of other criteria, the own funds of management companies must not be less than a quarter of their fixed overheads in the previous year (Article 97, Regulation 575/2013/EU).
+Irrespective of other criteria, the own funds of management companies must not be less than a quarter of their fixed overheads in the previous year (Article 97, Regulation (EU) 575/2013 on prudential requirements for credit institutions and investment firms (Capital Requirements Regulation)).

-Other than these minimum thresholds, fund managers are also subject to the limits set out in Article 7 of UCITS IV, as implemented by the UCI Law.
+Other than these minimum thresholds, fund managers are also subject to the limits set out in Article 7 of UCITS IV, as implemented by the Collective Investment Law.
 This includes the:

-- Additional requirement when the aggregate portfolio value exceeds EUR250 million (equivalent to 0.02% of that excess amount). - EUR10 million cap. - Bank of Portugal's power as regulator to demand a remedy or termination of activities if the fund manager's own funds drop below a certain amount (that is, the minimum amount specifically determined by the Bank of Portugal or EUR125,000, depending on the circumstances).
+- Additional requirement when the aggregate portfolio value exceeds EUR250 million (equivalent to 0.02% of that excess amount). - · EUR10 million cap. - Bank of Portugal's power as regulator to demand a remedy or termination of activities if the fund manager's own funds drop below a certain amount (that is, the minimum amount specifically determined by the Bank of Portugal or EUR125,000, depending on the circumstances).